gw4e/backend-blockchain/README.md

 A Decentralized Application is a piece of software that has its backend code running on a decentralized peer to peer network.
 This project holds this backend and is the part that connects with a [frontend](https://github.com/gw4e/frontend-blockchain) to provide its necessary function.
+Obviously a real blockchain implementation is far more complex than the one implemented :-)

 ## Features
 Each backend nodes (here called miners) in the network will: